How to build a student ambassador program for your university, college or school

 What problem will a student ambassador program solve for your institution?

 Student ambassador programs can help you solve a number of domestic and international student recruitment and enrollment challenges.
-Below we’ve outlined a number of the most popular, and provided real-life examples:
+Here are some the most popular, with real-life examples:

-Supporting international recruitment the University of Sydney successfully uses digital student ambassadors to support its international recruitment strategy.
+Supporting international recruitment.
+The University of Sydney uses student ambassadors to support its international recruitment strategy and drive applications.